Corvus-Alex/M2_Internship_Sharks/README.md

   The first one is the quickest of the two and lack many steps of checking but remain the best way to have a quick and dirty phylogeny.
   One must pay attention to the data availabilty, because the code will function only for species with refseq mitogenome.

-  To start the script, the user have just to run the following command line in the directory downloaded from this git : **bash QD.sh**
+  To start the script, the user have just to run the following command line in the directory downloaded from this git : `bash QD.sh`
+  Only this command is necessary and the user will have literally **nothing** to do.
+Running this analysis took me 5 minutes only.

-  At the you will find several file corresponding to the output of Iqtree, comprising a contree.file in the "last" folder, which is the consensus tree from the maximum likelyhood analysis.
+  At the end you will find several file corresponding to the output of Iqtree, comprising a contree.file in the "last" folder, which is the consensus tree from the maximum likelyhood analysis.

   I higly recomand the use of figtree as a tree visualizer for the consensus tree as seen in this example